satisayknight/Teamproject5/README.md

 ## User Stories

--As a guest, I want to be able to check in with a check in and check out dates -As a guest, I want to be able to browse hotel room types and view their details -As a guest, I want to be able to book a hotel room -As a guest, I want to be able to pay for my hotel room booking
+- As a guest, I want to be able to check in with a check in and check out dates
+- As a guest, I want to be able to browse hotel room types and view their details
+- As a guest, I want to be able to book a hotel room
+- As a guest, I want to be able to pay for my hotel room booking

 ![image](images/UMLv1_3.jpg)